PDF: Encryption and signatures

 A PDF file may be encrypted, for security, in which case a password is needed to view or edit the contents.
-PDF 2.0 defines 256-bit AES encryption as standard for PDF 2.0 files.
+PDF 2.0 defines 256-bit AES encryption as the standard for PDF 2.0 files.
 The PDF Reference also defines ways that third parties can define their own encryption systems for PDF.

-PDF files may be digitally signed, to provide secure authentication; complete details on implementing digital signatures in PDF is provided in ISO 32000-2.
+PDF files may be digitally signed, to provide secure authentication; complete details on implementing digital signatures in PDF are provided in ISO 32000-2.

 PDF files may also contain embedded DRM restrictions that provide further controls that limit copying, editing, or printing.
 These restrictions depend on the reader software to obey them, so the security they provide is limited.

 The standard security provided by PDF consists of two different methods and two different passwords: a user password, which encrypts the file and prevents opening, and an owner password, which specifies operations that should be restricted even when the document is decrypted, which can include modifying, printing, or copying text and graphics out of the document, or adding or modifying text notes and AcroForm fields.
 The user password encrypts the file, while the owner password does not, instead relying on client software to respect these restrictions.
 An owner password can easily be removed by software, including some free online services.
 Thus, the use restrictions that a document author places on a PDF document are not secure, and cannot be assured once the file is distributed; this warning is displayed when applying such restrictions using Adobe Acrobat software to create or edit PDF files.

-Even without removing the password, most freeware or open source PDF readers ignore the permission "protections" and allow the user to print or make copy of excerpts of the text as if the document were not limited by password protection.
+Even without removing the password, most freeware or open source PDF readers ignore the permission "protections" and allow the user to print or make copies of excerpts of the text as if the document were not limited by password protection.

 Beginning with PDF 1.5, Usage rights (UR) signatures are used to enable additional interactive features that are not available by default in a particular PDF viewer application.
 The signature is used to validate that the permissions have been granted by a bona fide granting authority.
 For example, it can be used to allow a user: